prakashbrili/my-react-redux-project/README.md

-This is a simple boilarplate for React Web Apps...
+This is a simple boilerplate for React Web Apps...
 Developed by changing some features from this -  https://github.com/prakashbrili/my-react-redux-project.git

 ```